technology-toolbox/website/content/blog/jjameson/2010/03/23/ajax-in-moss-2007-the-easy-way-part-2.md

 Attempting to browse to the home page of the site now results in an error.
 After  tweaking the Web.config file to set `<SafeMode CallStack="true"  ...>` and `<customErrors mode="Off"  />`, the details of the error are revealed:

-> System.InvalidOperationException: The control with ID 'updatePanel' requires
+{{< blockquote "font-italic text-danger" >}}

-> a ScriptManager on the page.
-The ScriptManager must appear before any controls
+System.InvalidOperationException: The control with ID 'updatePanel' requires a ScriptManager on the page.
+The ScriptManager must appear before any controls that need it.

-> that need it.
+{{< /blockquote >}}

 This is no real surprise, since BlueBand.master doesn't declare an instance of  the ASP.NET **[ScriptManager](http://msdn.microsoft.com/en-us/library/system.web.ui.scriptmanager.aspx)** (which is required for providing the ASP.NET AJAX script  files on any AJAX-enabled page).
 Mike Ammerlaan covers this in [his original post](http://sharepoint.microsoft.com/blogs/mike/Lists/Posts/Post.aspx?ID=3) that I referenced in yesterday's post.